-Teachers must assess progress and evaluate students on the basis of a number of indicators of performance such as everyday assignments, projects, quizzes, and tests.
+Teachers must assess progress and evaluate students on the basis of a number of indicators of performance such as everyday assignments, projects, quizzes, tests, participation, technology and self-reflection.
 Feedback to students must be provided in a timely and meaningful manner.

-An evaluation folder complete with rubrics and checklists is provided for each teacher at the beginning of the year via email so that uniform methods of evaluation are utilized.
+An evaluation folder complete with rubrics and checklists is available for each teacher at the beginning of the year via email so that uniform methods of evaluation are utilized.

-Careful records must be kept of these marks in the event a teacher is required to justify a mark to a parent.
-Formal student reports are sent to parents according to the following schedule:
+Careful records of these marks and student ability must be kept in the event a teacher is required to justify a mark to a parent.
+Formal student reports are sent to parents in November March and June.